canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 :align: center
 ```

-In the `Probes` tab select previously created `pod-up-probe` and confirm your choice by clicking the `Add to Fault` button.
+In the `Probes` tab select the previously created `pod-up-probe` and confirm your choice by clicking the `Add to Fault` button.
 Select the `End of Test (EOT)` probe execution mode and apply changes.

 At this point you experiment should look similar to the one presented below: